 8. Platform pumps

 Somewhere around 2007, fashion brands like Yves Saint Laurent, Gucci, Prada and even Chanel began to affix a tiered platform to the bottom of their leather pumps.
 Some of the platforms were hidden in the sole, while others look like they were hammered on as an attachment.
-Many of them had a peep toe.
+Many of them had a peep toe, which is also due for a comeback any year now.

 9. Strappy sandals